top of page

 You can weave the two yarn tails into your work later with a Darning needle.
 Do not tie any knots!
 Knots prevent your work from flexing naturally, producing unsightly bunching.

-Continuous Color changing
+Continuous color changing tips

 I hope you found this tutorial helpful!
 Please let me know if you have any questions.
 Check out my other posts for more information and my YouTube channel for helpful video tutorials!